-Diarrhoea major of mortais cause lity young cattle under months. in six Bovine neonatal gastroenteritis is a multifactorial disease.
-It can be caused by viruses: rotavirus or coronavirus, by bacteria: Salmonella or E. coli F5 (K99), or by protozoan microorganisms such as Cryptosporidium.
-The diagnosis of the etiological agent of diarrhoea can only be performed in the laboratory because clinical signs do not allow to differentiate between the different microorganisms.
-It is possible to identify these agents by means of different culture and floating techniques including staining.
-However, these techniques are labor intensive and unpracticle.
-These classical techniques have rapidly been replaced by the ELISA technology because of its simplicity, and the limited requirements in laboratory equipment.
-The sensitivity and specificity of the ELISA technique for the detection of these pathogens is at least as good as that of the more classical techniques , results are very similar.
-The ELISA technique is rapid and reliable and is particulary suited to the analysis of important numbers of samples.
+Diarrhoea of is major cause mortality in young cattle under one month.
+Bovine neonatal gastroenteritis is a multifactorial disease.
+It can be caused by viruses: coronavirus or rotavirus, by bacteria : Salmonella or E. coli K99 (F5), or by protozoa such as Cryptosporidium.
+The diagnosis of the aetiological agent of diarrhoea can be performed in the laboratory only, because clinical signs do not enable one to differentiate between the different microorganisms.
+It is possible to identify Cryptosporidium by means of flotation or staining techniques (modified Ziehl Neelsen).
+However, these techniques are labour-intensive and unpractical.
+These conventional techniques can be replaced by ELISA because of its simplicity, and the laboratory equipment requirements.
+The sensitivity and specificity of the ELISA technique for the detection of Cryptosporidium are at least as good as those of the more conventional techniques; the results are very similar.
+The ELISA technique is rapid and reliable and particularly suited to the analysis of large numbers of samples.